Is Red Bull Gluten-Free?

 Carbonated Water, Sucrose, Glucose, Citric Acid, Taurine, Sodium Bicarbonate, Magnesium Carbonate, Caffeine, Niacinamide, Calcium Pantothenate, Pyridoxine HCI, Vitamin B12, Natural and Artificial Flavors, Colors.

-- Case of twelve (12 pack) 8.4 fluid ounce Red Bull Energy Drink cans
+- Case of 12, 8.4 fl oz Red Bull Energy Drink cans

 Red Bull Nutrition Info